FridleyLab/Introduction-to-R/README.md

 * add small blurbs/pictures for each instructor?
 -->

-This course is taught by members of Moffitt faculty including Jordan Creed, a data analyst in the Department of Biostatistics, Garrick Aden-Buie, a scientific programmer with Data Science Core, Zachary Thompson and Ram Thappa, biostatisticians in the Bioinformatics and Biostatistics Core.
+This course is taught by members of Moffitt staff including Jordan Creed, a data analyst in the Department of Health Informatics, Zachary Thompson and Ram Thappa, biostatisticians in the Bioinformatics and Biostatistics Core.